 - Run Auto Focus on resume: If this option is checked, the sequence will force auto run when the user resumes.

 - Manual Focus Reminder on Resume: If this option is checked, the sequence will force a manual focus reminder dialog when the user resumes.

 Run Script: This will allow you to run a user created VBS or EXE script when the event starts (pre) or ends (post).
 Keep in mind that the sequence will not continue until the script complete.
 SGPro uses the Windows "cscript" VB engine.
 This means that you cannot use wscript interface elements (i.e. windows and dialogs).
 Everything in your script must be designed to run on the command line.
 Please see Windows cscript documentation here.
 If your script hangs or never completes (closes), the sequence will hang with it...

-Event Offset: If your camera supports gain, you may set per event gain here.
-If this is not set (and your camera supports gain), SGPro will use the default binning based gain defined in the control panel.
+Event Gain: If your camera supports gain, you may set "per event" gain here.
+If this is not set (and your camera supports gain), SGPro will use the "per binning" gain defined in the control panel.

-Event Offset: If your camera supports offset, you may set per event offset here.
-If this is not set (and your camera supports offset), SGPro will use the offset provided in your camera driver.
+Event Offset: If your camera supports offset, you may set "per event" offset here.
+If this is not set (and your camera supports offset), SGPro will use the "per binning" offset defined in the control panel.

 Reset Event: This will reset the progress of the event (not its options or settings)

 This section is used to convey critical information about the capture of frames in this sequence.
 If the event shows a "lit" speech bubble icon, there are notifications for that event.
 Clicking the icon open the notification pane and auto filter notifications only for that event. display window.

 It's unavoidable that you will capture some bad frames from time to time.
 In these cases, you may wish that the captured fraction no longer reflect the bad capture.
 This will help you to understand how much "good" data you have captured.
 To do this manually, simply double click the "fraction" or "progress bar" for the event you wish to alter: